 WebX0X supports recent versions of Chrome, Firefox and Safari on desktop (Chrome works best).
 It has also been tested in Mobile Safari (iOS 8).

 I would love to know what you think of WebX0X!
-Tweet me your comments and questions and watch this space for upcoming articles about some of the custom components that I developed for this project.
+Tweet me your comments and questions.